As cruise ships are not able to dock here you will be tendered by

 Nordenskiöld, who spent the winters of 1901, 1902, and 1903 there,

-using it as a base to explore the neighbouring islands and the Nordenskjold
+using it as a base to explore the neighboring islands and the Nordenskjold

 Coast of the Antarctic Peninsula.